kristinemlarson/gnssrefl/tests/lorg_use.md

-# Test the code on a longer dataset  - Ross Ice Shelf
+### Test the code on a longer dataset from the Ross Ice Shelf

 Now we will look at a station called lorg.
 This site is on the Ross Ice Shelf, Antarctica.
 The data are archived at UNAVCO.